treygrainger/solr-in-action/README.txt

 1. Directory layout

-  $SIA_HOME - this is the location where you extracted the zip file.
+  $SOLR_IN_ACTION - this is the location where you extracted the zip file.
   |
   |__src
   |   |__main